erichseamon/RFclimatePaper/README.md

 /climate_matrices.
 Climate correlation matrices between individual climate variables and wheat/drought insurance loss.
 Used in Appendix C.

 /climate_outputs.
-Climate outputs that are used in Appendix C.
+Climate outputs.

 /climatology.
-Base climatology for the iPNW used in Appendix C.
+Base climatology for the iPNW.

 /counties.
-County shapefiles used in all appendices.
+County shapefiles.

+- UScounties.zip.
+Zip file which expands into a shapefile of US counties.
+- UScounties_conus.zip.
+Zip file which expands into a shapefile of coterminous US counties
+- counties_fips.csv.
+Zip file which expands into a shapefile of US counties, with fips.
+- threestate_palouse.zip.
+Zip file which expands into a shapefile of the inland Pacific Northwest palouse agricultural counties.
+- threestate_southernID.zip.
+Zip file which expands into a shapefile of the southern Idaho agricultural region counties.
+- threestate_willamette.zip.
+Zip file which expands into a shapefile of the willamette valley agricultural region counties.

 /states.
-State shapefiles used in all appendices.
+State shapefiles.

+- Contains two files:
+  - states_conus.zip.  .Zip file which expands into state boundary shapefile.
+  - threestate_boundary.zip. .Zip file which expands into shape file for just the three states of Idaho, Washington, and Idaho.

 /wheat_prices.
-Annual wheat prices used in Appendix C.
+Annual wheat prices.

+- Contains two files:
+  - wheat_prices_1989_2015.csv.
+Wheat prices from 1989 to 2015
+  - wheat_prices_monthly_1998_2017.csv.
+Monthly wheat prices from 1998 to 2015.

 /CPI.
-Consumer pricing indexing data used in Appendix A.
+Consumer pricing indexing data.

+- Contains a .zip file, which expands into CPI.csv.

 /wheatproduction.
 NASS wheat production data, used in Appendix A.